The Rule of Law

 CURRENT RULE OF LAW IN THE U.S.

-We are all keenly aware that, if someone breaks into your house and steals your possessions, that person has broken a law and should face severe consequences.
-Similarly, we are all keenly aware of other serious criminal offenses such as robbing businesses, vandalizing property, arson, assaulting police, etc. We know that illegally crossing our national border is a crime.
+We can all agree that, if someone breaks into your house and steals your possessions, that person has broken a law and should face severe consequences.
+To me and most others, other serious criminal offenses such as assault, vandalism, arson, etc. are clearly violations of the law and should be punished.
+Illegally crossing our national border is, by definition, is obviously illegal.

-However, especially during the year 2020, we saw many, many crimes committed without any intervention by police.
-We watched, live on TV, as hundreds of people broke down the glass doors of businesses, then carried all of the merchandise they could carry.
-This has become a monthly, or weekly, occurrence in our country.
+However, during the year 2020 we saw many obvious crimes committed without any criminal consequences.
+We watched, live on TV, as hundreds of people broke down the glass doors of businesses, then carried off all of the merchandise they could handle.
+This has become a regular occurrence in our country.
 We watch videos of people setting fire to buildings and cars, without any police intervention.
-We watched as groups in Seattle burned a police station, burned police cars, and claimed ownership of a large part of the downtown.
-This siege ended on their own terms, without facing any consequences from the government.
-Our own government is collecting people that have illegally crossed out border, then taking them wherever they wish within the country.
-This happens hundreds or thousands of times every single day.
+We watched as groups in Seattle took over a police station, burned police cars, and claimed ownership of a large part of the downtown.
+This siege ended on their own terms, with few, or no, consequences from the government.
+Crime has been legalized to a large extent in major cities of the USA.

 CONCLUSION